grafana/alloy/internal/component/prometheus/remote/queue/README.md

 ## Overview

-The `prometheus.remote.queue` goals are to set reliable and repeatable memory and cpu usage based on the number of incoming and outgoing series.
+The `prometheus.write.queue` goals are to set reliable and repeatable memory and cpu usage based on the number of incoming and outgoing series.
 There are four broad parts to the system.

-1. The `prometheus.remote.queue` component itself.
+1. The `prometheus.write.queue` component itself.
 This handles the lifecycle of the Alloy system.
 2. The `serialization` converts an array of series into a serializable format.
 This is handled via [msgp]() library.
 3. The `filequeue` is where the buffers are written to.
 This has a series of files that are committed to disk and then are read.
 4. The `network` handles sending data.
 The data is sharded by the label hash across any number of loops that send data.